Radha: Etymology and epithets

-Literature and symbolism
+Literary sources and symbolism

 Radha is an important goddess in the Vaishnavite traditions of Hinduism.
 Her traits, manifestations, descriptions, and roles vary by region.
 Radha is intrinsic with Krishna.
 In early Indian literature, mentions of her are elusive.
 The traditions that venerate her explain this is because she is the secret treasure hidden within the sacred scriptures.
 During the Bhakti movement era in the sixteenth century, she became more well known as her extraordinary love for Krishna was highlighted.

 Radha's first major appearance in the 12th-century Gita Govinda in Sanskrit by Jayadeva, as well as Nimbarkacharya's philosophical works.
 Thus in the Gita Govinda Krishna speaks to Radha:

 However, the source of Jayadeva's heroine in his poem remains a puzzle of the Sanskrit literature.
 A possible explanation is Jayadeva's friendship with Nimbarkacharya, the first acharya to establish the worship of Radha-Krishna.
 Nimbarka, in accordance with the Sahitya Akademi's Encyclopaedia, more than any other acharyas gave Radha a place as a deity.